 Are There Benefits of Delta 8 THC?

-There aren’t many studied benefits of Delta 8.
+There aren’t many studied benefits of Delta 8 (other than a legal way to get high).
 In fact, the FDA has issued multiple warnings over using it due to about 2400 negative interactions reported, as of 2022.

 As a cannabinoid, THC Delta 8 is also more chemically stable than THC Delta 9.
 This is thanks to the fact that unlike the latter, THC Delta 8 does not degrade over time to become cannabinol (CBN).